 FRONT (1): Cut one piece with pattern lined up to the fold of the fabric.

 FRONT FACING (3) & BACK FACING (4): Cut one piece with pattern lined up to the fold of the fabric.
-Back both pieces with fusible interfacing.
+Interface both pieces with fusible interfacing to the reverse side.

 SLEEVE (5): Cut two on fold of fabric.

 POCKET (6): Cut four (two pairs)

 Seam allowance is 1cm which is included on the pattern.